aBacoding/IT-2103_Abdurakhim_Bakytzhan_Blockchain_Assignment1/README.md

 - Everything related to transactions is included directly in the block body.
 A transaction captures an event, like when cash is transferred from a sender's account to a receiver's account.
 Each transaction has its own structure, which includes, among other things, input, output, and amount.

+  3.7 Version Control (VCS) (10 points):

+* Effective use of VCS, including regular commits by all team members.

+  **Answer:** As you can see, since I work alone, all the commits were made by me.

   3.9 Final Review (5 points):

 - Comprehensive review of the blockchain implementation.